 - I’m having a baa-d day in premium fleece.

-- That’s un-baa-lievably tidy work.
+- That’s un-baa-lievably well played.

 - I came prepared and still got fleeced by the schedule.